Gunta Stölzl: Bauhaus master

 In April 1925, the Weimar Bauhaus closed and reopened in Dessau in 1926.
 Stölzl, who had previously left the Bauhaus upon graduating to help Itten set up Ontos Weaving Workshops in Herrliberg, near Zurich, Switzerland, returned to become the weaving studio's technical director, replacing Helene Börner, and work with Georg Muche, who would remain the form master.
 Although she was not officially made a junior master until 1927, it was clear both the organization and content of the workshop were under her control.
+After being appointed "Jungmeister" (Young Master), she became responsible for the entire Weaving Workshop which also then became the most financially successful Bauhaus workshop.
 It was obvious from the start, the pairing of Muche and Stölzl was not enjoyed by either side, and resulted in Stölzl running the workshop almost single-handedly from 1926 onward.

 The new Dessau campus was equipped with a greater variety of looms and much improved dyeing facilities, which allowed Stölzl to create a more structured environment.
 Georg Muche brought in Jacquard looms to help intensify production.
 He saw this as especially important now as the workshops were the school's main source of funding for the new Dessau Bauhaus.
 The students rejected this and were not happy with the way Muche had used the school's funds.
 This, among other smaller events, instigated a student uprising within the weaving department.
 On March 31, 1927, despite some staff objections, Muche left the Bauhaus.
 With his departure, Stölzl took over both as form master and master crafts person of the weaving studio.
 She was assisted by many other key Bauhaus women, including Anni Albers, Otti Berger and Benita Otte.

 Stölzl began trying to move weaving away from its ‘woman’s work’ connotations by applying the vocabulary used in modern art, moving weaving more and more in the direction of industrial design.
 By 1928, the need for practical materials was highly stressed and experimentation with materials such as cellophane became more prominent.
 Stölzl quickly developed a curriculum which emphasized the use of handlooms, training in the mechanics of weaving and dyeing, and taught classes in math and geometry, as well as more technical topics such as weave techniques and workshop instruction.
 The earlier Bauhaus methods of artistic expression were quickly replaced by a design approach which emphasized simplicity and functionality.